-What's the current outlook for Belarus export sector?
+What's the current outlook for Belarus' export sector?

 As Lithuania implemented a transit ban on the transit of Belarusian fertilisers on February 1, Belarus was deprived of one of its most important transit routes.

-Shortly after, Estonian journalists revealed that Belarus has most likely been circumventing EU sanctions on its refined petroleum products through Estonian ports, which led to the Estonian government cutting off Belarus of another transit route.
+Shortly after, Estonian journalists revealed that Belarus had most likely been circumventing EU sanctions on its refined petroleum products through Estonian ports, which led to the Estonian government cutting off Belarus from another transit route.
 As it stands today, Belarus has no chance of exporting over 30% of its yearly exports through the Baltic ports as it usually does.

-Following the war in Ukraine, Belarus was also deprived of access to the Odessa port; and despite Lukashenko’s suggestion to UN General Secretary Antonio Guterres, no deal was struck to allow Belarusian fertilisers to go through the Baltic ports in exchange for Ukrainian grain being let through Belarus.
+Following the war in Ukraine, Belarus was also deprived of access to the Odesa port; and despite Lukashenko’s suggestion to UN General Secretary Antonio Guterres, no deal was struck to allow Belarusian fertilisers to go through the Baltic ports in exchange for Ukrainian grain being let through Belarus.

 Moreover, having invested in railway transit through Ukraine, a lot of Belarusian assets remained in Ukraine after February 24.
-As of July 28, Ukrainian media reported that 39.bn UAH (approx. $1bn) of Russian and Belarusian assets had been seized in Ukraine.
+As of July 28, Ukrainian media reported that UAH39bn (approx. $1bn) of Russian and Belarusian assets had been seized in Ukraine.

 Last year, Ukraine received 3% of Belarus’ exports.
 Today, Ukraine has more or less terminated all economic ties to Belarus as its National Bank has even prohibited the trading of the Belarusian ruble (BYN).

-To make matters worse, much of the seized Belarusian assets in Ukraine consist of freight railway carts specifically needed to transport fertilisers and petroleum products.
+To make matters worse, many of the seized Belarusian assets in Ukraine are freight railway carts specifically needed to transport fertilisers and petroleum products.
 Therefore, Belarus will need to buy new ones even if it manages to use Russian ports, a cost which the Belarusian state budget most likely can’t bear at the moment.

 In the short term, the negative outcomes of this transit problem are obvious – Belarus exports will fall tremendously.
-Last year’s GDP growth of 2.5% was mostly driven by high commodity prices on foreign markets, and while prices on fertilisers and petroleum products remain high, Belarus simply cannot access these markets today.
+Last year’s GDP growth of 2.5% was mostly driven by high commodity prices on foreign markets, and while prices of fertilisers and petroleum products remain high, Belarus simply cannot access these markets today.

 The long and medium term effects are a little more unclear.
 However, as some of Belarus’ largest potash buyers (Brazil and India) are currently looking to broaden their potash supplies to new trading partners, Belarus risks losing long-term potash deals.